ptds2023/group_c/README.md

 ## Overview

-`budgetoverview` is a pacakge for managing personal finances, offering monthly analysis and comparisons with the average Swiss household's finances.
+`budgetoverview` is a package for managing personal finances, offering monthly analysis and comparisons with the average Swiss household's finances.

 Our Shiny app enables users to input their monthly income and expenses for visualization through interactive scatter plots or pie charts.
 It offers full interactivity for error correction and includes color-blind-friendly graph options.